Szesnasty/fix-pr-ai/README.md

 - `autoFix: false` (default) – interactive mode, asks before each patch
 - `autoFix: true` – hands-free mode, applies all fixes automatically
 - `additionalRules` (optional) – array of rule file paths that Cursor should consider when resolving PR comments.
 These files will be automatically referenced in the generated markdown output.
+- `commitBatch.threshold.comments` (optional) – after fixing this many comments, Cursor will:
+  - ✅ Stop and show what was fixed
+  - 💡 **Suggest** a commit message (never auto-commits!)
+  - ⏸️ Wait for your approval before continuing
+  - 🔄 Show brief summary of what's done vs what's remaining

+  Example: if set to `2` and there are 10 comments, Cursor will fix 2 comments, suggest a commit, wait for you to commit, then continue with the next batch.

 ---